ibrahimcesar/telemetry-kit/README.md

 <div align="center">

 ![Logo](./logo.svg)

-_Privacy-first usage analytics for library authors_
+_Privacy-first usage analytics for Rust open source projects - understand how your CLI tools and libraries are used in the wild_

 [![Crates.io](https://img.shields.io/crates/v/telemetry-kit.svg)](https://crates.io/crates/telemetry-kit)
 [![Documentation](https://docs.rs/telemetry-kit/badge.svg)](https://docs.rs/telemetry-kit)
 [![License](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue.svg)](LICENSE)

-**telemetry-kit** makes adding OpenTelemetry to your Rust applications effortless.
-No more 50+ lines of boilerplate, no more wondering what to instrument, no more privacy concerns.
+**telemetry-kit** helps open source maintainers understand how their tools are used in the wild.
+Add privacy-first telemetry in 3 lines of code.
+Self-host or use our managed service.
+Perfect for CLI tools, libraries, and Rust applications.

 </div>